-That’s “talking to itself,” not yelling, screaming, shrieking, talking over one another and generally engaging in verbal bullying.
+That’s “talking to itself,” not yelling, screaming, shrieking, talking over one another, and generally engaging in verbal bullying.

-Prime time cable TV outlets such as Fox, CNN, MSNBC, CNBC, etc. continue to produce a proliferation of hosts and pundits with no foundation in journalistic ethics and tradition.
+Prime-time cable TV outlets such as Fox, CNN, MSNBC, CNBC, etc., continue to produce a proliferation of hosts and pundits with no foundation in journalistic ethics and tradition.

-Today’s so-called “news shows” more often than not devolve into shout fests where guests and hosts engage, not in any kind of intelligent discussion of issues, but in contests to see who can talk the loudest or bully those who disagree with them into submission.
+Today’s so-called “news shows” more often than not degenerate into shout fests where guests and hosts engage, not in any kind of intelligent discussion of issues, but in contests to see who can talk the loudest or bully those who disagree with them into submission.

-Opinion is NOT reporting.
+Writing your opinion is NOT reporting.
 Yet those who monitor the recent explosion of misnamed “news shows” say viewers don’t really discern between shows with obvious political agendas and those that attempt to present events with a minimum of subjectivity and a maximum of fairness and balance.

 The opinion-fueled shows that dominate cable news channels during prime time are far removed from the old-school straight news programs such as the traditional nightly network newscasts that many of us grew up with.

-During our conversation he decried the lack of ethics and professionalism that is so pervasive today.
+During our conversation, he decried the lack of ethics and professionalism that is so pervasive today.

 “Too many of these people simply don’t care about or have any desire to ferret out the truth,” Cronkite told me.
-“Too many have intense political or social agendas and rather than present information as objectively as possible, they want to jam their opinions down our throats.”
+“Too many have intense political or social agendas, and rather than present information as objectively as possible, they want to jam their opinions down our throats.”

 And, he added, most of the public cannot distinguish between these faux journalists and real reporters.